 As it typically happens in agile development, along the way we also came up with the need to add new interesting features, like the Dressage navigation.
 For those of you who are a bit unfamiliar with equestrian sports, Dressage is the highest expression of horses training where the horse and rider are expected to perform from memory a series of predefined movements around the arena.
 So what’s so special about it?
 Well, for one thing we had to include text-to-speech engine that would allow for the horse rider app to read out all the exercise commands in the right sequence and speed.
 And the rider can hear these commands in his ear piece.
 The benefit is that the coach doesn’t have to shout out across the arena to the rider any more.
 Secondly, we had to brainstorm and come up with the best solution for Dressage navigation, and it was the beacons.
 As we know Estimote beacons give 1 meter accuracy, so it was a pretty obvious choice.
 Check out how exactly we have implemented this feature in the Dressage feature blog.

-This project is in the phase of ongoing development.
+This project is in the phase of ongoing development, leveraging our IoT and embedded development services.
 We look forward to delivering this product to the customer as soon as possible.
 And who knows what other new challenging features would come into sight down the road.
-Anyway, If you have a project idea in mind, but don't know where to start, we're always here to help you.
+Anyway, If you have a project idea in mind, but don't know where to start, we're always here to help you to provide high-quality IoT development services.